For successful completion of the Medicine Inpatient Clerkship, students must:

-During the 6-week Medicine Inpatient Clerkship, one of the student's attendings, fellows or residents must spend at least 45 minutes to an hour directly observing the student perform a complete history and physical examination.
-The student will then present the patient to the attending, fellow or resident (not intern).
+During the 6-week Medicine Inpatient Clerkship, one of the student's attendings or fellows (not intern or resident) must spend at least 30-60 minutes directly observing the student perform a complete history and physical examination.
+The student will then present the patient to the attending or fellow.
 It is recommended that students try to complete this requirement during the first rotation of the clerkship to allow enough time for correcting any deficiencies.
 This exercise can be repeated as often as desired and the student may choose which evaluation to submit to the Clerkship office.
-Students should meet with their attending, fellow and/or resident early in the rotation to plan a good time for the evaluation.
+Students should meet with their attending and/or fellow early in the rotation to plan a good time for the evaluation.
 Students need to return the evaluation form to Carol Carden's office before the last day of the clerkship.

 Case Write-ups: Complete History and Physical Examinations

-Students are required to complete and submit to the clerkship office six (6) detailed history and physical examinations (including a problem list, differential diagnoses and a patient-oriented assessment that includes a diagnostic and therapeutic plan for each of the patient's active problems).
+Students are required to complete and submit to the clerkship office five (5) detailed history and physical examinations (including a problem list, differential diagnoses and a patient-oriented assessment that includes a diagnostic and therapeutic plan for each of the patient's active problems).
 These H&Ps should represent a medical history and physical examination actually performed by the medical student.
-While students are only required to turn in six H&Ps, all students will write many more than the required number.
+While students are only required to turn in five H&Ps, all students will write many more than the required number.
 All H&Ps should be given to the ward attending for evaluation and constructive comments.
-The ward attending must sign each H&P. (If the H&P is sent electronically to the attending, then an email response from the attending is fine.)
-Students should then turn in six signed H&Ps to the clerkship office.
+The ward attending must sign each H&P. Students should then turn in five signed H&Ps to the clerkship office.
 The H&Ps are due in Carol Carden's office by the last day of the clerkship.
 Students not completing this assignment will have their grade reduced one grade level.

-As part of your clerkship grade, one of the H&Ps will be graded by Dr. Klipstein using specific evaluation criteria.
-This H&P must completed and submitted to Carol Carden's office by the last day of the clerkship .
+As part of your clerkship grade, one of the H&Ps (selected by you) will be graded by Dr. Klipstein using specific evaluation criteria.
+This H&P must completed and submitted to Carol Carden's office by the last day of the clerkship.
 More H&P information is available here.

 Students will hand write a set of admission orders for (at least) one patient.
 Students are then required to review these orders with their resident who will provide specific feedback using the Admission Orders form.
 The main goals of this exercise are for students to include all the key components of admission orders and to demonstrate appropriate clinical reasoning and the ability to see “the next steps” in the diagnostic and treatment plans of their patients.

-The UNC Medicine Exam is based on topics covered in the core lectures during the first 3-week rotation: diagnostic and therapeutic reasoning and interpretation of Chest Xrays and EKGs.
-It will be given at each clerkship site on the last day of the first 3-week rotation.
-Students rotating at AHEC sites will take the exam at their AHEC site; students at UNC will take the exam in Chapel Hill.
-You will be informed during the first rotation about the exact time and location of the exam.
+The UNC Medicine Exam is based on topics covered in several core lectures during the clerkship: diagnostic and therapeutic reasoning during the first 3-week rotation and interpretation of Chest Xrays and EKGs during the second 3-week rotation.
+Part 1 will be given on the last day of the first 3-week rotation and Part 2 will be given on the Monday (or perhaps Tuesday) of the last week of the clerkship.
+Students rotating at AHEC sites will take the exams at their AHEC site; students at UNC will take the exam in Chapel Hill.
+You will be informed during the rotations about the exact time and location of the exams.
 More information about the UNC Medicine Exam is available here.

 NBME - National Board of Medical Examiners Shelf Test